 Jamie Lord manages agricultural investments within New Forests’ Australia-New Zealand forestry funds.
 This includes reverting properties to agriculture outside of the core forestry estates and maximising the value of rural real estate assets through a strategic disposition process.
 In his role, Jamie contributes to investment thesis and financial model development, evaluation of opportunities, structuring, and deal execution as well as ongoing portfolio management.
 Jamie has experience working on pre and post farm gate transactions in several countries, though primarily in Australia and New Zealand.
 Previously, he worked as a banker for two of Australia’s largest financial institutions, managing agricultural supply chain clients in Australia and New Zealand across a broad range of agricultural industries, including several large, unlisted, agriculture focused funds and companies.
 He has a Bachelor of Business (Accounting & Finance) from Charles Sturt University and is currently completing a Master of Applied Finance (Corporate Finance and Advisory) from Kaplan Professional.

 George Mackarness is a member of the Investments team, providing investment support for New Forests’ activities in the Australia-New Zealand region.
 He provides investment analysis, transaction management and structuring, management of the investment pipeline and acquisition due diligence coordination.
 George also assists with investment compliance for our Social and Environmental Management System and conducts research focusing on forestry markets in the region in support of investment strategy.
 George joined New Forests in 2015 and has a Bachelor of Science (Forest Science) and a Bachelor of Commerce, majoring in Finance, from the Australian National University in Canberra.

-Gordon Mansfield is a member of New Forests’ Australia-New Zealand operations team.
-Gordon is responsible for developing new market opportunities and undertaking special projects focused on optimising land use and maximising value from investments.
-In particular, Gordon supports the management of New Forests’ hardwood estate across Australia.
-Gordon also has extensive operational experience in forest certification systems and field-based compliance.
-Gordon has over 16 years of operational experience in forestry management and planning roles in forestry companies ranging in size from boutique to industrial with estates in Western Australia, South Australia, Victoria. and New South Wales.
-He has a Bachelor of Science in Environment from the University of Western Australia, and is a voting member of the Institute of Foresters of Australia.
+Gordon Mansfield is a member of New Forests’ Australia-New Zealand operations team with primary responsibility for the management of New Forests’ Australian softwood plantation assets.
+Gordon has over 20 years of forest management experience, working in forestry companies ranging in size from boutique to industrial with estates in both Australia and New Zealand.
+Gordon has a Bachelor of Science (Environmental) from the University of Western Australia, and is a voting member of the Institute of Foresters of Australia.